Christian Democratic National Peasants' Party: Presidential elections

 1 Emil Constantinescu was the common centre-right candidate who was endorsed by the PNȚCD in both 1992 and 1996 as part of the larger Romanian Democratic Convention (CDR).

 2 Mugur Isărescu was endorsed by the PNȚCD at the 2000 elections as part of the Romanian Democratic Convention 2000 (CDR 2000) alliance.

-3 Electoral protocol endorsing Traian Băsescu, the candidate of the Democratic Liberal Party (PDL), due to a decision enforced by the then official fraction of the PNȚCD led by Marian Petre Miluț.
+3 PDL candidate endorsed by PNȚCD due to a decision enforced by the then official fraction of the PNȚCD led by Marian Petre Miluț.

 4 Elena Udrea was endorsed by the People's Movement Party (PMP)-PNȚCD alliance at the 2014 Romanian presidential election.

-5 Electoral protocol endorsing Viorica Dăncilă, the candidate of the Social Democratic Party (PSD).
+5 PSD candidate endorsed by PNȚCD.